 \subsubsection{Rigid initialization}

-The deformation estimated by any registration procedure depends on the initial alignment of the images.
-In general, this alignment is of little importance provided that the registration result is of the desired accuracy.
-However, in this study, it could not be chosen arbitrarily as the goal was not only to accurately register the images, but also to characterize the deformation associated to the change of patient position.
-Moreover, it must also be related to some anatomical reference to facilitate a comparison of the estimated deformations across clinical cases.
-Although the spine may deform after a change of patient position, we observed small spine deformation across clinical cases (see Fig.~\ref{fig:images} for an example).
-Therefore, rigid registration of the spine was used for initialization.
+The initial alignment of the images before registration is of little importance as long as the desired registration accuracy is reached.
+However, in this study, it could not be chosen arbitrarily as the main goal was not to accurately register the images but to characterize the deformation associated to the change of patient position.
+Moreover, an anatomical reference was also needed to facilitate comparisons across cases.
+Since the deformation of the spine observed after a change of patient position was small (see Fig.~\ref{fig:images}), rigid registration of the spine was used for initialization.

-To ensure that there was no mismatch among spinal disks during rigid registration, the preoperative CT was first roughly aligned to the intraoperative CBCT.
-This was done by applying an axial 90° rotation, as well as a translation overlapping two corresponding spinal disks.
-Then, rigid registration was performed using \Seg{CBCT}{spine} as the region-of-interest.
-We took advantage of the large gradients between the bone and soft tissue by setting $\eta=400$ for the computation of the intensity similarity term $\mathcal{D}$.
-The boundary term $\mathcal{B}$ was however not included as the spine segmentation was available only for the CBCT.
+To avoid a mismatch among spinal disks, the preoperative CT was first manually aligned to the intraoperative CBCT by applying an axial 90° rotation and a translation to roughly overlap two corresponding spinal disks.
+Then, rigid registration was performed.
+This required only the intensity term $\mathcal{D}$, computed inside \Seg{CBCT}{spine} with $\eta=400$ to take advantage of the large gradients between the bone and soft tissue.